-HOPE Cooperative (aka TLCS) has been providing mental health and supportive housing services for people with mental health challenges for nearly 40 years in Sacramento County.
+HOPE Cooperative (aka TLCS) has been providing mental health and supportive housing services for people with mental health challenges for 40 years in Sacramento County.
 As a client-driven organization, we are dedicated to the independence and empowerment of individuals with psychiatric disabilities and co-occurring substance use disorders including those experiencing homelessness.
 Our services include intensive case management, supportive housing, life skills education, psychiatric services, therapy, co-occurring substance use treatment, residential support services, opportunities for social connectedness and meaningful activities, and crisis intervention, which we provide to more than 8,000 people in our community each year.
 Many of our clients are experiencing homelessness when they begin their Hope Cooperative journey and are now successfully living in a “forever” home.
 Our 250 dedicated and compassionate staff members are committed to culturally sensitive services that support clients on their path to self-sufficiency.

 Hope Cooperative was humbled to receive the 2020 JVance Stewart Community Service Award from the Downtown Partnership and in 2019 was selected as Bank of America’s “Neighborhood Builder”.
 In 2015 Hope Cooperative was recognized as the 2015 Sacramento Housing Alliance Social Justice award winner.